 More realistically, I’ve seen resumes that listed every language or tool the interviewee ever used, even if they only used it once.
 On one hand this might have helped them get the attention of a recruiter, but on the other hand it ends up looking a little unprofessional in the later stages of the process.

 So it’s a bit of a balancing act: you want to build your resume in a way that attracts attention, but doesn’t list anything that isn’t true.

 In other words, anything you put on your resume is fair game in an interview.
 If you put C++ on your resume, expect a question about C++.
 So if the only time you used C++ was in a class years ago, maybe just leave it off.
 You don’t lose points for admitting you aren’t familiar with something, as long as it’s not on your resume.
 In fact, you gain points for honesty, and you come across as more competent in what you do know.

 Like I mentioned above, I don’t think any one resource is the end-all-be-all of interview prep.
 The process of breaking a problem down into smaller steps is way more important than memorizing a bunch of algorithms, and writing real code is better practice than reading a bunch of theory.

 That being said, here are a few other resources worth checking out:

 You should also check whether the company you’re interviewing with has its own resources.
-For example, here is a guide on Google interviews, here is a guide on Facebook interviews, and here is a guide on Amazon interviews.
+For example, Google’s hiring guide, Facebook’s guide on interview, and Amazon’s guide on interview.

 One last thing I’ll note is that not every company has these big technical interviews.